TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 !
 "The core principle of the multi-access framework is one of enabling student choice in terms of the combination of course delivery methods through which the learning environment is accessed; that is, each individual learner decides how he/she wishes to take the course (e.g., face-to-face or online) and can then participate with other students and the instructor – each of whom have their own modality preferences – at the same time" (Irvine, Code & Richards, 2013).

 Multi-access learning brings more choice to students and promotes a learner-centred course design and best practices in teaching and learning.
+However, it is important to recognize that multi-access courses do not necessarily allow for learners to switch between modalities.
+There is often confusion in this regard due to the large amount of press and public conversation around what is called HyFlex learning which ***does*** allow for learners to pick their modality at any time throughout the course.
+HyFlex is a type of multi-access, but multi-access is not necessarily HyFlex.
+To read more about the differences between course structures that merge modalities, please see Irvine's article in EDUcause, below.

+<a class="embedly-card" href="https://er.educause.edu/articles/2020/10/the-landscape-of-merging-modalities">The Landscape of Merging Modalities</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 View the following video that explains multi-access learning: